-Is there a Cybersecurity Score standard?
+Is There a Cybersecurity Score Standard?

 Like credit scores, no one standard prevails, but some measurement systems are gaining a lot of traction due to their ability to comprehensively and objectively assess the ability of an organization to keep their confidential information secure.
 As I stated earlier in this post, an S2Score (FISASCORE) assesses the administrative, technical and physical controls that are in place.
 The score you receive reveals the areas in your environment that need attention and provides a benchmark to track progress.

 Cybersecurity scoring is on its way to being as ubiquitous as a credit score.
-Obtaining your score is just one of several approaches in securing an organization's IT infrastructure, and insuring your data stays confidential.
+Obtaining your score is just one of several approaches in securing an organization's IT infrastructure, and ensuring your data stays confidential.
 Whatever method an organization chooses, they all need to be aware of their score because the stakes are high and the impact is wide.

 Joe is the Executive Vice President of ITSG at Loffler Companies, and has been part of the Loffler IT leadership team since 2015.
 He has a deep background in enterprise software with experience spanning the areas of Unified Communications, Workflow Automation, Contact Center, Collaboration and ERP/SCM/WFM.
 A little known fact?
 Joe used to be the drummer in a blues band called the Electric Trane.